On the slice spectral sequence for quotients of norms of Real bordism: Introduction

 which computes the homotopy groups of the $G/\Gp$-fixed points of the spectrum $\Phi^{\Gp}(\BPG \langle m, m \rangle)$.

-A useful input to computing this spectral sequence is its restriction to the group $\Gp$, which computes the homotopy groups of $\Phi^{\Gp}i_{\Gp}^*\BPG \langle m, m \rangle$.
-Then the Mackey functor structure allows us to deduce information about the $G$-equivariant spectral sequence from the simpler $G'$-equivariant spectral sequence.
+A valuable input to computing this spectral sequence is its restriction to the group $\Gp$, which computes the underlying homotopy groups of $\Phi^{\Gp}(\BPG \langle m, m \rangle)$.
+Using the Mackey functor structure, we can then deduce information about the $G$-equivariant spectral sequence from the simpler $G'$-equivariant spectral sequence.

-This is where yet another spectral sequence comes into play, namely, the $H\F_2$-based Adams spectral sequence in the category of $A$-module spectra (as in Baker--Lazarev \cite{BakerLazarev}), where Here, $H\F_2$ is given an $A$-module structure via the multiplication map $A \to H\F_2$.
+Another important spectral sequence that comes into play is the $H\F_2$-based Adams spectral sequence in the category of $A$-module spectra (as in Baker--Lazarev \cite{BakerLazarev}), where Here, $H\F_2$ is given an $A$-module structure via the multiplication map $A \to H\F_2$.
 We call this spectral sequence the \emph{relative Adams spectral sequence}.